Grade Curve Calculator

 • Reduces manual calculations

-• Useful for teachers adjusting grades after difficult exams
+• Useful for teachers grading quizzes and adjusting scores after difficult exams

 • Provides insight into class performance and grading adjustments